 “Because you have a Ph.D. or are writing for a non-profit doesn’t necessarily mean that that information is not biased,” Ellis said.
 “There’s the issue of credibility but also the issue of bias.”

 The process of thoroughly evaluating a resource can be time-consuming, said Thomas, but necessary.
 Finding relevant research can be equally difficult.

 “One of the things that I tell my students is don’t expect it to be quick,” Thomas said.
 “It often takes a little time to read what is valuable and what isn’t.
 Just because it covers the basic topic doesn’t mean that it’s good.”

 Internet access of research resources has changed how students use the University’s libraries.
 Ellis has noticed a shift as libraries are used more often for congregating and as a social rather than academic space.

 “I don’t think the library is being used as much to access resources,” Ellis said.
 “We don’t see students crawling in the stacks looking for resources anymore; they’re on the computer.
 And you can use a computer anywhere you have an Internet connection.”

 The University Libraries houses librarians specialized in each major offered on campus who can walk students through research procedures, discuss techniques or introduce to certain books and resources.
 The list of subject librarians and their contact information is available on the KU Libraries website.

-Emily is a freshman majoring in English and studying Sociology and Journalism from from Kansas City, Kan.
+Emily is a sophomore studying English and Sociology from Kansas City.
 Read more from Emily Donovan.